DevSDK/calc-infinity-and-NaN/explainer.md

     ```

     In this case, the calc produces for \<angle> is a specific constant value (2867080569122160) which is the nearest calculatable double maximum value in the current implementation.
 Details are explained in design docs.
 Please see below.

-4. **Interpolation** : WIP

-    Strictly followed the spec, It's interpolated by enormous clamped values.
-However, We guess this works is not ideal. this may need discussion.

 ### See Also